 This nifty gadget is eco-friendly and lightweight enough to be carried in your pocket.

 Pros: Even by pour-over coffee maker standards, this pour-over coffee maker is incredibly easy to use.
 All you have to do is place it in your favorite mug, put your coffee grounds inside, and pour hot water over it.
 Since the filter is built into the plastic ring, it fits around the mug’s rim with the filter inside rather than the coffee maker balancing on top of it, making it stable.
 It should fit most coffee mugs and is dishwasher safe for your convenience.
 Thanks to the extremely compact size and non-breakable plastic body, this pour-over coffee maker can be easily tucked away into your backpack or even a pocket.
 And it’s highly affordable to boot.

 Cons: As is normal with portable pour-over coffee makers, you can only make one or two cups of coffee at a time with this model.
 Since the filter’s mesh is so fine, it keeps particles out of your coffee but also takes longer for water to pass through.
-This model also isn’t microwave-friendly, so be sure you remove it from your mug before you reheat your coffee in the microwave.
+This model also isn’t microwave-friendly.

 Bottom Line: A delicious coffee while camping is wonderful, but lugging your large coffee maker through the woods isn’t ideal.
 Thankfully, the Primula Brew Buddy Portable Pour-Over offers a portable and convenient means of getting your coffee fix in a lightweight package that slips into your pocket.
 Though it’ll leave a little more coffee residue in the bottom of your cup, it effortlessly brews a nice cup of coffee wherever you are.
 Since it doesn’t require a filter, it’s a great way to cut back on waste in the woods and at home.